-The Christian in the World Lecture Series is an integrated program of study, prayer and discussion for Catholics who want to live their faith more deeply.
+The Christian in the World Lecture Series, sponsored by Mount Angel Institute, is an integrated program of study, prayer and discussion for Catholics who want to live their faith more deeply.
 The program seeks to help participants gain a more profound understanding of the Scriptures and the Church, and to support lay people in exploring how to live their baptismal vocation in everyday life.

-The fall 2022 series of Christian in the World is a four-part series by Br.
-Thomas Buttrick, O.S.B., on images of nature found in the psalms.
-The opening presentation will be Saturday morning, September 10, in the Abbey library auditorium, from 9:15 to 11:45.
+The fall 2022 series of Christian in the World, a four-part series by Br.
+Thomas Buttrick, O.S.B., considered the images of nature found in the psalms.

-For more information about Christian in the World, please call Mary Ann Amsberry 503.769.3844.
+For more information about Christian in the World or to register for the Winter 2023 series, please call Mary Ann Amsberry 503.769.3844.

 The spring 2022 CITW lecture was a live-streamed panel discussion with four monks of Mount Angel Abbey about faith and beauty.
 Among the panelists are three monk-artists.
 Fr.
 Vincent Trujillo is a master calligrapher; Fr.
 Teresio Caldwell is a musician and composer; Fr.
 Novice Jack Shrum writes icons and studied under Br.
 Claude Lane.
 Our fourth presenter is Br.
 Anselm Flores, who works with Fr.
 Nathan Zodrow, the art curator at Mount Angel, and is part of the monks’ art docent program.
 Moderating the discussion is Br.
 Thomas Buttrick.